 Lake Norman Real Estate’s February 2016 Two-Week Hot Sheet

-- Our number of brand NEW “Under Contract but Continue to Show” homes, formally called Conditional and Contingent sales in our MLS, at 58, is the 3rd highest since last August and the 2nd best February since 2010.
-While not stellar, this still bodes well for our March/April closed sales.
+- Our number of brand NEW “Under Contract but Continue to Show” homes, formally called Conditional and Contingent sales, in our MLS, at 82 is WAY up from last month’s and is also the highest February by far since 2010.
+This bodes well for closed sales in March/April.

-- Our number of Under Contract No Show/Pending sales, at 25, puts us slightly below all but one of the past 6 months and below last February’s as well.
+- Our number of Under Contract No Show/Pending sales, at 31, also shows a significant uptick since last month and is also the highest February since 2010.
+Since pending contracts indicate more imminent close sales it looks like we will post stronger sales in March.
 Pending or “Under Contract No More Showings” are contracts that have passed all of their conditions/contingencies/Due Diligence Deadlines and are just waiting to close.
-These home sales contracts will most likely close by the end of this month or in March.
+These home sales contracts will most likely close by the end of this month or in February.

-- 42 Closed Sales is the highest February since I started these reports in 2009.
-At the same time, it is the second lowest of the past 6 months.
-Historically February is the first month of the year where we see the beginning of our spring market.
-Last February we had 86 closed sales and as of today we have 77 closed sales so far this month.
-I am confident that we will reach or even surpass last February’s sales but our slow pendings do indicate we might struggle a bit to reach last year’s closed sales in March.
-(Keep in mind that we have had a surge of new construction this year so these MLS numbers are lower than our actual total sales because so many new homes are sold directly to buyers rather than through the MLS).
+- Our 34 Hot Sheet Closed Sales are by far the lowest in the past 6 months’ and they are lower than the past two Februarys’.
+Unfortunately I am pretty confident that we will not meet last year’s February closed sales based on this number.
+(Keep in mind, as always, that we have had a surge of new construction this year so these MLS numbers are lower than our actual total sales because so many new homes are sold directly to buyers rather than through the MLS).

 Learn More About Life in Lake Norman: